opensearch-project/documentation-website/_opensearch/rest-api/cat/cat-templates.md

 GET _cat/templates?v
 ```

-If you want to get information for specific template or pattern:
+If you want to get information for a specific template or pattern:

 ```
 GET _cat/templates/{name}